RENCI/ctmd-dashboard/README.md

 ### Start

 In development, there are three services that we need to run.
-They are named `frontend`, `api`, and `db`, and the associated containers are prepended with `pmd-`, and the development containers are appended with `-dev`.
-For example, the API is served in development from the container named `pmd-api-dev`.
+They are named `frontend`, `api`, and `db`, and the associated containers are prepended with `ctmd-`, and the development containers are appended with `-dev`.
+For example, the API is served in development from the container named `ctmd-api-dev`.
 One additional container called `pipeline` runs in production, which handles choreographing the persistence of data from the production host to the containerized application.

 #### Development